The Xylem wave graphic is a powerful symbol of our brand, suggesting water, movement, confidence and adaptability.

 Wave graphic placement

 Once scaled appropriately, the wave graphic may be positioned in a variety of ways within a layout.
-The examples below demonstrate both effective and ineffective placement of the wave graphic.
+The examples below demonstrate a few effective placements of the wave graphic.

 What works well